On this page

 Prod = 1

-A Page View event is either a default event captured via the Browser SDK, specified via the settings in Amplitude’s Marketing Space, or defined in a Data Tables analysis as a bounce rate metric.
+A Page View event is either a default event captured through the Browser SDK, specified in Amplitude's Marketing Space settings, or defined in a Data Tables analysis as a bounce rate metric.

 Bounce

-A bounce is a session where only one Page View event is triggered; this is also known as a single-page session.
+A bounce is a session where the user triggers only one Page View event.
+This is also known as a single-page session.

-Amplitude calculates the bounce rate as a percentage based on the following formula:
+Amplitude calculates the bounce rate as a percentage based on this formula:

-Bounce rates with a group-by are calculated by:
+Amplitude calculates bounce rates with a group-by by:

-To determine if the example sessions above are a bounce:
+To decide if the example sessions are a bounce:

-• Regardless of the group-by property, like Page or Name, Session 1 would not be counted as a bounce because it contains more than one Page View event.
+• Session 1 isn't a bounce because, regardless of the group-by property such as Page or Name, it contains more than one Page View event.

-• Session 2 only contains one Page View event.
-If you grouped by the Name event property, Amplitude Analytics will classify this session as a bounce.
-It would be grouped by the Name value of "1A" since it appears first in the session, and the bounce rate would be 1 / 2 (50 percent).
+• Session 2 contains only one Page View event.
+If you group by the Name event property, Amplitude Analytics classifies this session as a bounce.
+Amplitude groups it by the Name value of "1A" since it appears first in the session, and the bounce rate is 1 / 2 (50 percent).

-• Regardless of the group-by property, Session 3 would not be counted as a bounce because it does not contain any Page View events.
+• Session 3 isn't a bounce because, regardless of the group-by property, it doesn't contain any Page View events.

 Entry and exit